DustNet: A Wireless Network of Ultrasonic Neural Implants: Circuit Implementation

-The uplink modulator consists of two 16-level linear I-DACs ($I_{DACP}$ and $I_{DACN}$) integrated into the active rectifier topology, as shown in Fig. \ref{fig_schematics}.
+The uplink modulator consists of two 16-level linear I-DACs ($I_{DACP}$ and $I_{DACN}$) integrated into the active rectifier topology, as shown in Fig. \ref{fig_schematics}(a).
 When the rectifier is actively harvesting power from the piezo, the I-DACs are disabled and pass transistors $M_3$ and $M_4$ are toggled such that the positively charged piezo terminal is connected to $C_{store}$ if $|V_{PZ}| > V_{RECT}$.
 During data uplink, the digital backend turns off $M_3$ and $M_4$ to protect the stored charge on $C_{store}$ from the large I-DAC currents.
 The I-DACs consist of 15 identical, switchable current sources that can each pull a current $I_M$ through the piezo.
 The number of enabled sources corresponds to the amplitude of the backscattered symbol.
-Using an adjustable current mirror sourced from a PTAT reference, $I_M$ is configurable from 4µA to 40µA to account for variations in the piezo impedance across implants.
-The current mirror ratio is large to ensure low quiescent power consumption. $I_{DACP}$ conducts current during the positive half-cycle of the incoming US wave, and $I_{DACN}$ conducts current during the negative half-cycle to preserve the sign of Γ modulation.
+Using an adjustable current mirror sourced from a PTAT reference, $I_M$ is configurable from 4µA to 40µA to account for variations in the piezo impedance across implants. $I_{DACP}$ conducts current during the positive half-cycle of the incoming US wave, and $I_{DACN}$ conducts current during the negative half-cycle to preserve the sign of Γ modulation.
+The current mirror ratio is large to ensure low quiescent power consumption.
+Since the chip is not actively sourcing current into the piezo, the current sources are equivalent to a variable termination impedance that is modulated to ensure that a fixed current flows through the piezo terminals and generate linear echo levels; the modulation current flows through the piezo terminals and is driven by the incident acoustic wave rather than the stored charge on $C_{store}$.